 Latest breakthroughs in clinical treatment.
 Our leading-edge research allows us to offer advanced approaches you won’t find nearby, including promising new therapies through clinical trials.
 Our academic research is supported by nationally recognized health organizations, including the National Institutes of Health (NIH), American Society of Nephrology, American Diabetes Association, and the American Heart Association.

 Highest patient survival rate after transplant.
-The Kidney Transplant Program at the University of Miami School of Medicine/Jackson Memorial Medical Center have performed more than 250 kidney and combined kidney-pancreas transplants.
+Experts at the Kidney Transplant Program at the University of Miami School of Medicine/Jackson Memorial Medical Center have performed more than 250 kidney and combined kidney-pancreas transplants.
 This expertise earned us recognition by the U.S. Department of Health and Human Services for the largest volume in the nation and the highest transplant success and patient survival after kidney transplant.
 In addition, our Kidney Paired Donor Exchange Program gives those who need a kidney transplant a better chance of finding a match.
 With this program, donors that aren’t a medical match for the patient can take part in an exchange program that matches them with another recipient/donor.